Systematic Computation of Braid Generator Matrix in Topological Quantum Computing: Implementation of Topological CNOT Gate

-\section{{Implementation of topological CNOT gate}}
+\section{Implementation of Topological CNOT Gate}

-In this section, our primary objective is to replicate the braid compilation of the CNOT gate, which was initially introduced by Bonesteel et al., utilizing the injection method \cite{Bonesteel2005}.
-We have specifically selected this gate as it allows for a rigorous demonstration of the composition of six anyons for two-qubit controlled gates into three anyon braiding operations.\\
+In this section, our primary objective is to {compute} the braid of the CNOT gate, initially introduced by Bonesteel et al., utilizing the injection method \cite{Bonesteel2005}, {as a validation of our approach}. {We specifically chose this braid because it has been proven to be accurate whenever the single-qubit gates being substituted, namely the injection and target gates, are well approximated.
+Moreover, the CNOT gate will be used in the next section for GHZ state compilation.}

-\paragraph*{The anyon model.} In that study, the CNOT quantum gate is designed using six Fibonacci anyons with three anyons per qubit.
+\paragraph*{The anyon model.} In \cite{Bonesteel2005}, the CNOT quantum gate is designed using six Fibonacci anyons with three anyons per qubit.
 The Fibonacci model includes one anyonic charge labeled as $\fib$ and the vacuum $\vac$, and the non-trivial fusion rule of these anyons is $\fib \times \fib = \vac + \fib$ \cite{Rouabah2021}.
 Hence, given three anyons, the possible fusion states are as shown in Tab. \ref{tab:basis-1q}.
 Note that the logical states $\ket{0}$ and $\ket{1}$ are naturally independent of $\ket{2}$ due to their different global fusion outcomes.
 Taking into consideration that a single qubit can be effectively represented by three Fibonacci anyons, resulting in a collective outcome of $\fib$, it follows that the state $\ket{2}$ is non-computational.
 Considering six anyons, the fusion basis can be ordered as shown in Tab. \ref{tab:basis-2q}.
 Similarly, we have two separate sectors in the fusion space, which are differentiated by their global fusion outcomes.
 Consequently, we can choose one of two possible computational bases: $\left\lbrace \ket{00}_\vac \ket{10}_\vac \ket{01}_\vac \ket{11}_\vac \right\rbrace$ or $\left\lbrace \ket{00}_\fib \ket{10}_\fib \ket{01}_\fib \ket{11}_\fib \right\rbrace$, while all other states that include one of the qubits in state $\ket{2}$ are considered non-computational.\\

-\paragraph*{Computation of braid operators.} Since the $F$ and $R$ matrices are known for the Fibonacci model \cite{Rouabah2021}, it is possible to obtain the braid generators that operate on the above fusion basis states using the systematic method explained in the previous section.
-The explicit matrix representations of the braid generators are shown in Fig. \ref{fig:braid-generators}.
-Note that the braid operations $\sigma_1$ and $\sigma_2$ apply to the first qubit, while $\sigma_4$ and $\sigma_5$ act on the state of the second qubit.
-Furthermore, the braid operator $\sigma_3$ is responsible for the interaction between the two qubits.
-However, this interaction comes at a cost, as $\sigma_3$ mixes computational states with non-computational states, inducing information leakage \cite{Ainsworth2011}.
-For the sake of performance, it is worth noting that the computation of such braid generators can be carried out the two possible sectors.\\